Abu Dhabi Mosque

 You may have already seen their tips in our article about how to spend a day in Dubai, what to do in Dubai with kids and tips for visiting Abi Dhabi with children.
 Today, I picked their brain about packing for Abu Dhabi.

-Please note: this post contains affiliate links and, should you make a purchase through them, we might make a small commission at no extra cost to you.
+This post contains affiliate links.
+Should you make a purchase through them, we might make a small commission.

-Please note: as an Amazon Associate, I earn from qualifying purchases
+As Amazon associates, we earn from qualifying purchases

 How hot does Abu Dhabi get?